-The Fund was invested during the reporting period mostly in investment funds providing exposure to the asset classes equities and fixed income.
+The Fund was invested during the reporting period mostly in investment funds providing exposure to the asset classes equities, fixed income and real estate and a small portion into a multi-factor fund.
 The Fund is actively managed in order to take into account different market circumstances.
 During the reporting period we have adjusted the asset allocation between and within the asset classes and have applied tactical overlay positions.

-The Fund concluded the reporting period with a positive total return but lagged the performance of its benchmark.
+The Fund concluded the reporting period with a positive total return, however underperforming its benchmark.

-The fixed income related investments had a small positive contribution to total return, driven by the neutral weight of this asset class (neutral weight 50%) as well as the on average positive returns on this asset class.
-It was the equity related investments that contributed positively and contributed most.
+The fixed income related investments had a positive contribution to total return, driven by the neutral weight of this asset class (neutral weight 60%) as well as the on average positive returns on this asset class.
+It was the equity related investments though, that despite the smaller strategic weight, that contributed most.
 Equity returns outperformed fixed income returns in absolute terms, which resulted in a significant contribution to total returns.
+The exposure to indirect real estate also contributed positively though only limitedly so due to the small strategic weight of this asset class (10%).
+The positions in a multi-factor fund detracted from the total return due to negative and disappointing returns on that investment.
+This fund has been sold in the fourth quarter of 2024.

-Other effects in aggregate detracted from the total return.
 Manager selection effects detracted, mostly driven by disappointing relative returns from exposure to global sustainable equity investments.
-Tactical asset allocation decisions detracted value on balance.
-All-in-all the Fund underperformed its benchmark.
+Tactical asset allocation decisions added value on balance.